robiningelbrecht/statistics-for-strava/docs/configuration/config-yaml-example.md

     # Enables or disables grayscale styling on the heatmap.
     enableGreyScale: true
   photos:
-    # Optional, an array of sport types for which photos should be hidden on the photos page.
+    # Optional, a list of filters that are enabled by default.
+For example, you can use this to automatically hide all photos from virtual activities.
+    defaultEnabledFilters:
       # A full list of allowed options is available on https://statistics-for-strava-docs.robiningelbrecht.be/#/configuration/main-configuration?id=supported-sport-types
-    hidePhotosForSportTypes: []
+      sportType: []
+      # A valid ISO2 country code.
+      countryCode: null
   # With this list you can decide the order the sport types will be rendered in.
 For example in the tabs on the dashboard.
   # You don't have to include all sport types.
 Sport types not included in this list will be rendered by the app default.
   # A full list of allowed options is available on https://statistics-for-strava-docs.robiningelbrecht.be/#/configuration/main-configuration?id=supported-sport-types